er-logesh/PdfUtil/README.md

   Ex : PdfUtil.exe -f "c:\Documents\Test.pdf" -d "c:\Output" --directory "c:\Documents" -o Unlock -l true -p 123

   -f or --filepath  : Pdf file path.
-Multiple files can be passed by adding comma (,) c:\Test.pdf,c:\Test1.pdf --directory       : Directory that has pdf files. -f or --directory can be used. if both passed --directory will be considered.Either one is mandatory.
+Multiple files can be passed by adding comma (,) c:\Test.pdf,c:\Test1.pdf.<br />
+  --directory       : Directory that has pdf files. -f or --directory can be used. if both passed --directory will be considered.Either one is mandatory.<br />
   -d or --output    : Destination folder where file will be placed once processed.
+Optional<br />
-Optional -o or --operation : Pdf operation.
-Now only Unlock and Protect is available.
+  -o or --operation : Pdf operation.
+Now only Unlock and Protect is available.<br />
   -l or --launch    : File will opened in the default pdf viewer if user pass true in CLI.
-Mandatory argument.
+Mandatory argument.<br />
   -p or --password  : To protect or unlock file this is needed.
-Mandatory in case of protect and unlock operation.
+Mandatory in case of protect and unlock operation.<br />